Corporate cybercrime is on the rise.

 With your architecture defined and mapped, you will now need to outline your Zero Trust policy.
 The most common method used to create a Zero Trust policy is the Kipling Method.
 Relevant to Zero Trust, the Kipling Method requires you to ask the following questions:

-Outlining a clear and specific policy is crucial because it will help you to ensure that the architecture set up in the previous step is adequately enforced.
+Outlining a clear and specific policy is crucial because it helps ensure that the architecture set up in the previous step is adequately enforced.

-You will also need to consider upstream and downstream resources in this process stage.
+In this process stage, you will also need to consider upstream and downstream resources.
 In other words, for each process your organization needs to perform to conduct business, you will need to consider the data that needs to flow into the protect surface (upstream resources) and data that must flow out of the surface (downstream resources).

 5. Monitor Your Network